It’s one of the most hydrating ingredients, but if misused, hyaluronic acid can actually dry out your skin. Here’s what you need to know.

 Combining skin-softening vitamin B5 with hyaluronic acid, this hydrates, soothes and reduces inflammation.
 Bye-bye, redness.

-Niod Multi-Molecular Hyaluronic Complex II
+Niod Multi-Molecular Hyaluronic Complex

-This mixes a blend of 15 forms of hyaluronic compounds to make the skin’s surface pillowy and bouncy.
+This serum mixes a blend of 15 forms of hyaluronic compounds to make the skin’s surface pillowy and bouncy.
 It also supports water retention and banishes tightness.

 Paula’s Choice Hyaluronic Acid Booster